MateuszRusowicz/lutos-app/README.md

 It is currently (june 2024) being developed beacause 2-3 music festivals would like to use such a tool this summer.
 I have deliberately decided to make some moves to show versatile knowledge and programming skills.
-- using Next Js for full-stack dev since I do not know Node Js yet;
+- using Next Js for full-stack dev;
 - using SQLite database;
 - using predefined Ant Dev component for menu;
-- using axios for asyncronous code and better error handling;
+- using axios for asynchronous code and better error handling;
 - basic CSS styles come from default Next Js settings crafted for the need of this project.
 I used chatGPT to generate simmilar CSS for other components and then adjusted it to match the overall experience.
 - using context to provide multiple components with data from db by custom hook that shares the state

+more detailed solutions:
+-using ref and use effect to scroll view in the main file

 *****************************